Hypnobabies Helps First Time Mom have a Magical Birth!

 The next morning I awoke for my regular 5 am pee.
 After returning to my bed I felt a little leak, so I went back to the washroom to check it out.
 It looked like perhaps I had leaked a little amniotic fluid, but I didn’t want to get too excited so I put myself back to bed.
 I figured that if it was indeed the day, I would need my rest.
 On my way back to my bed, I stepped on something crunchy.
 Upon examining what was underfoot, I discovered that my Manifest List had magically found it’s way out of my pillow case and onto the floor.

-This being my first pregnancy, I had no idea that I was indeed in early labour, so I didn’t take it too seriously at all.
+This being my first pregnancy, I had no idea that I was indeed in early birthing time (Hypnobabies term for labor), so I didn’t take it too seriously at all.
 My sister and I decided to go on a long walk in Burns Bog around noon.
 When we were less than half way, I realized that my pressure waves were becoming more frequent and I chose to shorten our walk distance to less than half.
 Although we were laughing and joking, totally enjoying our walk, what should have taken us just over 30 min took us about 1 ½ hours.
 This was because my way of dealing with my pressure waves was to stop and bend over with my hands on my thighs and wave my bum side to side.
 This must have looked hilarious to any onlookers!

 My sister and I were still laughing and enjoying ourselves when we arrived back home around 1:30/2:00pm.
 It was around then that my labour was seeming established, but I was still in denial that I may have a child that evening.
 In fact, I thought that perhaps it may be another day or longer since it was anything but painful!
 I chose to listen to my `Birth Day Affirmations’ and take a bath, after which I found a little blood.
 It wasn’t until this time that I was certain that I would soon meet my baby!